tfslabs/license-manager/CODE_OF_CONDUCT.md

 source contributors and the diversity of skills, experiences, cultures, and opinions they bring to the projects and communities they participate in.

-Everyone of the communities are inclusive environments, based on treating all individuals respectfully, regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristic.
+Every one of the communities is an inclusive environment, based on treating all individuals respectfully, regardless of gender identity and expression, sexual orientation, and disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristics.

 We value diverse opinions, but we value respectful behavior more.